Long Weekend in Vienna offers an exciting mix of imperial grandeur, cultural gems and lively nightlife.

 The city boasts over 1000 kilometers of bike paths and there’s plenty of tour operators providing rental.

-It’s a great way to explore the old city and visit some of the attractions you may have missed on day one, including the Parliament building and the national theatre of Vienna.
+It’s a great way to explore the old city and visit some of the attractions you may have missed on day one, including the Parliament building and the national theater of Vienna.

 Be sure to stop at one of the street food stands or cafe which are common throughout the city.